giosil/wux/README.md

 The project was born from a long experience in the development of portals in the public sector, particularly in the Italian market where the [Bootstrap Italia](https://italia.github.io/bootstrap-italia) theme is recommended by [AGID](https://www.agid.gov.it).

-The main idea was to support the development of modern web applications based on the preferred theme and components in some cases imposed by the guidelines without using more difficult to customize frameworks.
+The main idea was to support the development of modern web applications based without using more difficult to customize frameworks.

 The **WUX** library is inspired by [React](https://react.dev) for component lifecycle management, but is designed to be more
 - **lightweight**,